michaelsousajr/fileoperator/README.md

 compress_file('path/to/your/file.txt','path/to/compressed/file.zip')
 ```

+### Full list of functions
+View full list of functions in the tests folder

 ## Contributing
 Contributions to fileoperator are welcome!
 If you have a suggestion or improvement, feel free to fork the repository and submit a pull request.
 Check Contributing.md for more details.